 The Directors are not aware of any relevant audit information of which the Company's Auditors are unaware.
 The Directors also confirm that they have taken all the steps required of a director to make themselves aware of any relevant audit information and to establish that the Company's Auditors are aware of that information.

 Annual General Meeting

-This year's Annual General Meeting ('AGM') will be held on Friday, 5 March 2021 at 11:00 a.m. at the offices of Jupiter Asset Management Limited, The Zig Zag Building, 70 Victoria Street, London SW1E 6SQ.
+This year's Annual General Meeting ("AGM") will be held on Monday, 28 March 2022 at 3:00pm at the offices of Jupiter Asset Management Limited, The Zig Zag Building, 70 Victoria Street, London SW1E 6SQ.